jaggerwang/sanic-in-practice/README.md

 #### Prepare mysql and redis service

 Install mysql and redis server, and start them.
-After mysql started, create a database for this project, and an account to access the created database.
+After mysql started, create a database for this project, and a user to access this database.

 ```sql
 CREATE DATABASE `sip`;